Generation X steadily transitioning into obscurity in 2016

 Our own New Year prediction: the idea of targeting the 50+ market will soon reach a tipping point – helped along by “hey, not me, I’m not old” realizations of marketing’s own Gen X insiders as they hit the Big Five-O. There’s nothing like the prospect of a hanging to focus the mind.

-But engaging – authentically engaging – the Boomer-Plus Generation is not a job for amateurs; we speak a complex cultural dialect that cannot be imitated, evolved in a unique world that cannot be revisited.
+But engaging – authentically engaging – the Boomer-Plus Generation is not a job for amateurs; we speak a complex cultural dialect that cannot be imitated – one that evolved in a unique world that cannot be revisited.

-And like any other, our 15th Nation is diverse yet still bound together.
+It is important to realize that while consumers in 50+ space are diverse they are still bound together by shared socio-cultural experiences.
 Case in point, Gen Xers born in 1965 and 1966 grew up in Boomer world but experienced it in unique, personal moments year by year, decade by decade.

 Janus view: the 1970s

-For little kids, although their parents worry about the Vietnam War, air pollution, Watergate, oil crises 1.0 and 2.0, economic malaise, American hostages in Iran and Three Mile Island, life is pretty good.
+Life is pretty good for little kids, though they hear their parents worrying about the Vietnam War, air pollution, Watergate, oil crises #1 and #2, economic malaise, American hostages in Iran and Three Mile Island..

 Thanks to Star Wars, the Space Age finally replaced Westerns and Scooby-Doo, The Brady Bunch and Happy Days make for fun evenings as color television set penetration reaches 80% by the end of the decade.